Xyvir/Qharbox/SPEC.md

 A graphical editor built from composable JavaScript modules.

+  * **5.4.1 Editor UI & Layout**:
+      * **Left-Side File Navigator**: In "notebook mode" (when a directory is opened), the editor will feature a left-side panel that displays a tree view of all files and folders, similar to the Notion or VSCode interface.
+      * **Fixed-Width, Wrapping Text**: The main editor pane will have a fixed maximum width with text-wrapping enabled by default.
+Horizontal scrolling for text content is intentionally avoided to maintain focus and readability.
-  * **5.4.1 Key Features**:
+  * **5.4.2 Interaction & Features**:
-      * **Slash Command Interface**: The primary method for formatting text and inserting objects will be through slash commands (e.g., `/h1`, `/insert_svg`), similar to Notion or Discord.
-A key design challenge will be creating an elegant implementation of the command palette for touchscreen devices (e.g., a persistent, tappable button).
+      * **Slash Command & Fuzzy Search**: The primary interface for formatting and inserting objects will be through slash commands (`/`).
+If a typed command does not match a built-in function, it will instantly become a **fuzzy search** query, highlighting all matching strings in the current document.
+Simple hotkeys will allow the user to jump between search results without leaving the command interface.
-      * **Block-Based Text Selection**: The default mouse-driven text selection will not be a traditional linear scan.
-Instead, it will select rectangular `m x n` blocks of characters.
+      * **Block-Based Text Selection**: The default mouse-driven text selection will select rectangular `m x n` blocks of characters.
 When moved, these blocks will be non-destructively "inserted" between existing characters or lines, enabling intuitive columnar editing.
 Traditional linear selection will remain available via standard keyboard shortcuts (`Shift + Arrow Keys`, etc.).
       * **Bi-directional Sync**: A core module to convert between QHB YAML and the editor's internal format.
-      * **Hybrid Editing Mode**: Contextual interaction for text editing vs. SVG manipulation.
       * **Pen Tool Module**: A "Draw Mode" to create freehand SVG paths with automatic anchoring.

 -----

 ### 6\.
 Future Considerations & Stretch Goals

-  * **QHB File Transclusion**: Develop a custom syntax (e.g., `{{ include ./path/to/another.qhb }}`) to allow for the true embedding and rendering of one Qharbox file within another, going beyond simple hyperlinks.
+  * **QHB File Transclusion**: Develop a custom syntax (e.g., `{{ include ./path/to/another.qhb }}`) to allow for the true embedding and rendering of one Qharbox file within another.
-  * **Local Real-time Collaboration**: Leverage filesystem observers to enable multi-user editing on shared local drives.
   * **Persistent Undo History**: Extend the IndexedDB store to save a granular operation history across sessions.
-  * **Enhanced QFV (Qharbox-Flavored Vectors) Primitives**: Introduce higher-level primitives that compile to complex SVG (e.g., smart connectors, flowchart symbols).
+  * **Enhanced QFV (Qharbox-Flavored Vectors) Primitives**: Introduce higher-level primitives that compile to complex SVG (e.g., smart connectors).
   * **Mermaid.js Exporter**: Develop an extension for Mermaid.js that allows diagrams to be exported to the Qharbox format.
-This would enable users to quickly generate standard diagrams (flowcharts, sequences) using Mermaid's simple syntax and then import them into a `.qhb` file for fine-grained, grid-anchored positioning and annotation.
   * **Pandoc Extension**: A Pandoc filter to convert QHB files to other formats (PDF, LaTeX, etc.).